rahil627/finger-skating-haxepunk-old/readme.md

 it's still a cool, simple fun idea!

 this was also the first time I used HaxePunk and AIR.
-I believe I ran into problems of using the drawing class to draw primitives directly to iOS (OpenGL ES)... but I don't quite remember.
+I believe I still ran into problems of using OpenFL's drawing class to draw primitives to iOS (OpenGL ES)... but I don't quite remember.
+Anyway, I remember the experience being a million times better than Cocos2D.